artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/software-development-process.markdown

 ### Recruitment process

-# tech people

 I have to admit I have a little experience in this subject, however I have some thoughts I'd like to share.

+#### Tech people

 In my opinion the success of the project is in 20% talent of the workers and the rest is a hard and dedicated work, therefore the recruiters should make sure the candidate is motivated and focused on solving the problems.
 A can-do attitude is only thing that is mandatory.

 Another thing that has to be checked is if the candidate fits to the team.
 Good sense of humor and optimism is highly desirable.
 In case the candidate fails this step, you can still hire him and work on him, but you have to pay attention if he will not make bad influence to the team.
 You and the candidate can work on improving the attitude, if it will work, great, but if not you should consider to give a notice after probation period.

-#

-#### Features planning
+#### Non-tech people

-If something becomes difficult to plan or to do there is high change there is a mistake in the design or solution.
+I have no idea :) I will update this one when I fugure out

 ### Meetings